adobeio/adobeio-documentation/Webhook_docs_intro.md

 To create an integration:

-1. Open the [Adobe I/O Console](http://console.adobe.io/); by default, you should be on the Integations panel.
+1. Open the [Adobe I/O Console](http://console.adobe.io/); by default, you should be on the Integrations panel.
 If not, select it from the top menu.

   ![Adobe I/O Console](img/Console_1.png "Adobe I/O Console")